zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ## Wrapping Up

 Efficient code review processes combine automated tools with developer expertise.
-Using lint checkers, automated testing, code scanning, and architecture tests, your team can reduce time spent on repetitive tasks and focus on impactful issues.
+Your team can reduce time spent on repetitive tasks and focus on impactful issues, by using lint checkers, automated testing, code scanning, and architecture tests.

 This approach supports CI/CD practices, enabling frequent merges with confidence.
-Let’s transform code reviews into collaborative celebrations of great code!
+Hopefully, no more silly mistakes get pushed uncaught to production!